ecmwf/metview-python/docs/api/data_toc.rst

       - Reads a table file with parameters for parsing it.

     * - :func:`values`
-      - Returns a list of values from the given ODB column.
+      - Returns the values from a data object

 Single Column Model